AnujiOS/ProximityTest/README.md

 #### MVVM
 Used MVVM design pattern.

+#### Model
+- It is used as data source. i.e. AirQualityResposne, CityModelData, AirQualityModel
+#### View
+- It has ability to show list. i.e. AirQualityCityListCell
+#### ViewModel
+- It has all the logic and a mediator between `View` & `Model`. i.e. AirQualityIndexListViewModel, AirQualityIndexListDetailViewModel
+#### ViewController
+- AirQualityCityListVC, AirQualityIndexGraphVC

 #### WebSocket
 - Subscribe to websocket `ws://city-ws.herokuapp.com` to receive Air Quality Indices for the Cities.
 - Pod: `Starscream` => https://github.com/daltoniam/Starscream